 This year is an exciting one for Horton’s Kids!
 We are thrilled to be celebrating our 25th anniversary, an incredible milestone for our organization and the children and families we serve.

 We kicked off the celebratory year over the weekend, with a dedication of the Horton’s Kids Community Resource Center to our founder, Karin Walser.
 This look back at the organization’s early days was a reunion of some of our earliest volunteers and the children who first joined Karin on weekend field trips!
 As the organization grew to include tutoring, meals, and basic needs items like shoes, coats, and glasses, Horton’s Kids served more and more children.
 Last year, for example, Horton’s Kids reached 676 children through tutoring, older youth programming, summer camp, and the many support services delivered at the Community Resource Center.
-(We blogged about the March 2012 renovation of the Community Resource Center on the CFP blog here!)
+(We blogged about the March 2012 renovation of the Community Resource Center on the Catalogue blog here!)

 In addition to the many services offered in the Community Resource Center, Horton’s Kids continues to bring the children out of their isolated neighborhood into the heart of this amazing city!
 We are just a couple weeks into our 13th year of tutoring on Capitol Hill, and Horton’s Kids has already enrolled 120 children!
 With support through The Washington Post Charities, a fund of the McCormick Foundation, Horton’s Kids continues to deliver three evenings of one-on-one tutoring for children in grades K through 6.